GameServerManagers/LinuxGSM-Docker/README.md

     restart: unless-stopped
 ```
 # First Run
 Edit the `docker-compose.yml` file changing `GAMESERVER=` to the game server of choice.
+If you are running multiple instances, make sure to change `GAMESERVER_INSTANCE=` to an int of your choosing.
 On first run linuxgsm will install your selected server and will start running.
 Once completed the game server details will be output.
 ## Game Server Ports
 Each game server has its own port requirements.
 Becuase of this you will need to configure the correct ports in your `docker-compose` after first run.
 The required ports are output once installation is completed and everytime the docker container is started.